-In many cases, auto insurance isn’t considered particularly cheap.
-But driving legally in most states requires having adequate insurance coverage and failing to do so can result in penalties, such as fines and license suspension.
+In many cases, auto insurance is not considered particularly cheap.
+But driving legally in most states requires having adequate insurance coverage, and failing to do so can result in penalties, such as fines and license suspension.

 While car insurance can cost you an average of $565 per year for minimum coverage, many drivers may still find it challenging to narrow down which companies offer the best rates.
-Because insurance rates are personalized and everything from your age, credit history, vehicle make and driving record can affect your premium, it becomes difficult to navigate the market for the right fit.
+Because insurance rates are personalized and multiple factors from your age, credit history, vehicle make and driving record can affect your premium, it may become difficult to navigate the market for the right fit.

 Comparing quotes from multiple companies is one of the best ways to find the cheapest car insurance available to you.
-But along with cost, it’s important to compare coverage options to make sure you aren’t underinsured.
-We evaluated the major auto insurance companies (by market share) based on coverage, discounts, customer service and satisfaction and third party ratings to find the cheapest rates.
-The table below provides an initial point of comparison of our top providers offering the most competitive rates.
+But along with cost, it is important to compare coverage options to make sure you are not underinsured.
+We evaluated the major auto insurance companies (by market share) based on average annual premiums, coverage options and discounts to find the cheapest rates.
+Because many people value both cost and quality of service equally, we considered third-party customer satisfaction ratings from two 2020 J.D.
+Power studies — for auto claims and overall auto insurance — in our assessments.
+The table below provides an initial point of comparison of the top providers offering the most competitive rates.

 If you are an active or retired member of the military, USAA is a great place to find the best rates and coverage for auto insurance.
-Available across the country, with some of the lowest rates for both minimum and full coverage, USAA ranks highly in its 2020 J.D.
-Power Score in customer satisfaction for auto claims (though it is technically rank ineligible due to eligibility restrictions.
+Available across the country, with some of the lowest rates for both minimum and full coverage, USAA scores highly in customer satisfaction for auto claims.
+With 890 out of 1,000 points, the military-dedicated provider earns more than any other company surveyed (though it is technically rank ineligible due to membership eligibility restrictions).
 In addition to the usual coverage options, USAA offers some additional features like accident forgiveness and rideshare coverage.

 With USAA membership, you can get a discount if all members of the family sign up.
+As a new savings feature, USAA’s SafePilot app allows policyholders to save up to 30% on premiums during policy renewal by tracking their safe driving habits throughout the term.
 Additional discounts are available for bundling multiple policies, having more than one vehicle, taking a defensive driving course, having a new car, vehicle storage, length of membership and garaging your car on a military base.

 Although only available in 12 states and Washington D.C., Erie consistently performs well with both prices and customer service.
 Not only does Erie have the cheapest average minimum coverage rates, it also offers plenty of optional coverages and features that make its price point even more worthwhile.